burnsaaron714/bts-elt-project/README.md

-# BTS Flight Delay ETL Project
+# BTS Flight Delay ETL Pipeline

-This is a simple ETL/ELT pipeline built with Python that processes U.S. Department of Transportation (BTS) On-Time Performance data from July–December 2023.
+This is an ETL/ELT pipeline built with Python that processes U.S. Department of Transportation - Bureau of Transportation Statistics (BTS) on time flight performance data from July–December 2023.
 The goal is to extract flight delay data, clean it, load it into a SQLite database, and generate a monthly delay summary by airline using SQL.

-## 📌 What the Project Does
+## Project Purpose

+I built this project to sharpen my data engineering skills for interview prep.
+I wanted to simulate an ETL pipeline using real-world aviation data from the Department of Transportation (BTS).

+## Method

-- **Extract** raw CSVs from BTS.gov ZIP archives
+- Extract raw CSVs from BTS.gov ZIP archives
-- **Transform** and filter the data to keep relevant columns
+- Transform and filter the data to keep relevant columns
-- **Load** the cleaned data into a SQLite database
+- Load the cleaned data into a SQLite database
-- **Query** using SQL to summarize delays by month and airline
+- Query using SQL to summarize delays by month and airline

-## 🧰 Tech Stack
+## Tech Stack

 - Python (pandas, sqlite3)
 - SQLite (local file-based DB)
-- Shell/CLI for orchestration
+- CLI for orchestration
 - GitHub for version control

-## 📁 Folder Structure
+## Folder Structure

 ```
 de_project/